This AI dreams in postapocalyptic cityscapes

 If I were to ask you to draw a street, you might pull out a piece of paper and a pen, put down a few lines to make a road, then add a series of rectangles to divide lanes.
 Maybe you’d go so far as to draw a car or a stoplight.
 But whatever you ended up with would look a lot like a drawing–an illustration of a road, more than a road itself.

 Uncanny Road, on the other hand, is a tool that lets you create a photorealistic road from scratch with the help of AI.
-Created by Latent Studio, Uncanny Road is a site that lets you paint a simple, Microsoft Paint-esque color grid of streets, sky, bike lanes, and buildings, wherever you like.
+Created by Latent Studio— the two-man team of Cristóbal Valenzuela and Anastasis Germanidis–Uncanny Road is a site that lets you paint a simple, Microsoft Paint-esque color grid of streets, sky, bike lanes, and buildings, wherever you like.
 Then it applies an algorithm that can turn these color maps into photo-like textures.
 In theory, it should let you paint picture-perfect cities.

 The intent behind the project is not that Uncanny Road can create ideal city streets from scratch, however, but that its entire UI is something of a proof point, to show that everyday people can leverage the power of these convoluted machine learning algorithms.
 (In this sense, it’s a spiritual successor to AI experiments by Google and Adobe.)